cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

   When the signature variant is minimal-pubkey size, this function MUST output a point in G2.
-  For security, this function MUST be either a random oracle encoding or a nonuniform encoding, as defined in [I-D.hash-to-curve].
+  For security, this function MUST be either a random oracle encoding or a nonuniform encoding, as defined in [@!I-D.irtf-cfrg-hash-to-curve].

 In addition, the following primitives are determined by the above parameters: